-(e) In the event the original document establishing proof of competency is not available, a signed statement from an approvedcourse provider of a boating safety course stating that the individual has successfully completed a boating safety course or equivalency exam will be accepted by the Marine Board.
+(g) In the event the original document establishing proof of competency is not available, a signed statement from an approvedcourse provider of a boating safety course stating that the individual has successfully completed a boating safety course or equivalency exam will be accepted by the Marine Board.

-(f) Correspondence course and self tests taken after January 1, 2001, except as stated in 2.d, will not meet Marine Board standards.
+(4) Correspondence course and self tests taken after January 1, 2001, except as stated in (2)(d), will not meet Marine Board standards.

-Stat.
-Auth.: ORS 830.110 Stats.
+Stats.
 Implemented: ORS 830.082 - ORS 830.096